 The Lunar Exploration Project was the first major task of the newly-formed UN.
 The long-term purpose was to create an installation which could protect the Earth, both from native aggressors and outside invaders.
 The motivation was a combination of the recently-ended War and the sortie by the 9ne#jkt(HUK)pbr in 1948.
 Using some of the advanced technology developed during the War and much more created specifically for the task, an international team - including participants sent by the Russians - developed a Lunar rocket vehicle and traveled to Earth's satellite.
 The first mission only stayed on the surface a week, gathering data and collecting samples from a fairly small area.
 This was enough to allow them to declare the Moon to be UN territory, and deny the aliens any claim to the unoccupied body.
 Three more missions visited other areas for similar durations over the next two years.

 The project pushed both the technology and human endurance hard.
 Several times during these adventures crisis was averted only by the actions of supers.
 Though several human supers from this period could travel for short times in space none known could reach even the Moon under their own power.
-However, as part of the project - either as crew members or volunteers helping during emergencies - many are capable of doing work in vacuum which is impossible with the crude pressure suits of the time.
+However, as part of the project - either as crew members or volunteers helping during emergencies - many supers capable of doing work in vacuum which is impossible with the crude pressure suits of the time are successfully used.